noahehall/theBookOfNoah/databases/mongodb.md

         - this can potentially leave dangling items if one of the modifications fail
         - its important to consider the order of the updates
           - i.e. its better to delete the references before the referenced entity
+        - create a transaction document to manage multi document transactions
   - mongodb db can be schemaless
   - relational DBS generally define column names and types at the table level,
     - this information isnt duplicated in each row